kennethd/websockets-connect4/README.md

 (venv3.11) kenneth@x1:~/git/websockets-connect4 (main)$ which pip
 (venv3.11) kenneth@x1:~/git/websockets-connect4 (main)$ pip install -r requirements.txt
 ```
-The only requirement for the python server is `websockets`
+The only requirement for the python server is `websockets`, `requirements.txt`
+also lists some testing & dev tooling.

 # run localhost dev environment